 Think Chamber of Commerce, BNI, or other networking groups.

 These groups will be similar to your “Referral Partners” but have different areas of expertise.

 There will most likely be real estate brokers, lawyers, and other professionals trying to grow their brand.

 5. Press Release

-Call or send an email to local news stations, podcasts, radios, and associations to let them know that you’re in business.
+Call or email local news stations, podcasts, radios, and associations to let them know you’re in business.

-Generally, this kind of thing works best if you offer their “listeners” or “members” a time-sensitive discount, …especially is it’s an association.
+Generally, this kind of thing works best if you offer their “listeners” or “members” a time-sensitive discount, …especially if it’s an association.